Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-check-if-array-contains-a-value.md

 const roles = ['moderator', 'administrator', 'superman'];
 ```

-How can we check to see if a user's role is part of this list?
+How can we check whether a user's role is part of this list?

 For the sake of this article, we'll assume the user's role is a simple string like so: